isuihko/selolaskuri/README.md

 2.8.2018 : Add two new unit tests to check for empty own selo or opponent selo fields.
 Add error checking for empty opponent selo field.
 Version now 2.0.0.9, 2.8.2018.

+4.8.2018: Added support for CSV format (comma-separated values).
+NOTE!
+When inputting results, use point, not comma, e.g. 2.5 or 0.5.
+Version now 2.0.0.10, 4.8.2018.
+Also Java version is up-to-date.

 --

 The following text is only in Finnish.
 There is about the usage of the Finland's SELO calculation application.